Do you take insurance?

 * Family visits are currently on hold due to COVID.

 Can I smoke?

-Smoking is prohibited inside our facility, but you may smoke outdoors in designated areas.
+Smoking is prohibited inside our facility, but you may smoke outdoors in designated areas at permitted times.

 Can bring my cell phone and computer?

-Upon arrival at Desert Hope, we will ask you to keep your cell phone in a safe, locked area for 5-7 days to help you focus on your recovery without outside distractions.
-You’ll be able to use your phone on the 5th day if you’ve met all the requirements.
-These include:
+Upon arrival at Desert Hope, we will ask you to keep your cell phone in a safe, locked area to minimize outside distractions and allow you to focus on your treatment.

 Once the blackout period is over, you must still refrain from using phones during group times or sharing use of your electronics with other patients.

 See our cell phone and electronics policy for additional rules and restrictions regarding cell phone access.

 Will I get to leave the facility periodically?

 Every other weekend, you will have the opportunity to go on day trips and outings that support your recovery and overall well-being.
 These activities usually take place in the morning from 8 a.m. to 12 p.m.
 Red Rock Canyon, Valley of Fire State Park, and Lake Mead are just some of the places you may visit during your recovery at Desert Hope.*